-Table 2: Coastal environment Objective 4 Table 5: Historic heritage Objective 15 Methods 1, 2 & 31 Also see policies 3, 7, 23, 25, 27, 29, 30 & 31 and consider 34, 35, 38, 45, 46, 47, 48, 49, 52 & 53 Policy 21(b) requires district and regional plans assess which activities could destroy unidentified archaeological sites or wahi tapu with significant historic heritage values and ensure such activities avoid adverse effects.
+Policy 21(b) requires district and regional plans assess which activities could destroy unidentified archaeological sites or wāhi tapu with significant historic heritage values and ensure such activities avoid adverse effects.

-Policy 45 will need to be considered alongside policy 21 when changing, varying or replacing a district or regional plan.
+Policy 45 will need to be considered alongside policy 21 when changing, varying or reviewing a district or regional plan.

-Policy 22: Identifying indigenous ecosystems and habitats with significant biodiversity values - district and regional plans
+Policy 22: Identifying indigenous ecosystems and habitats with significant indigenous biodiversity values - district and regional plans are no longer commonplace (less than about 30% remaining); or

-District and regional plans shall identify indigenous ecosystems and habitats with significant indigenous biodiversity values that meet one or more of the following criteria:
+District and regional plans shall identify and evaluate indigenous ecosystems and habitats with significant indigenous biodiversity values; these ecosystems and habitats will be considered significant if they meet one or more of the following criteria:

-- (a) Representativeness: high representativeness values are given to particular ecosystems and habitats that were once typical and commonplace in a district or in the region, and: - (i) are no longer commonplace; or - (ii) are poorly represented in existing protected areas. - (b) Rarity: the ecosystem or habitat has biological physical features that are scarce or threatened in a local, regional or national context.
-This can include individual species, rare and distinctive biological communities and physical features that are unusual or rare. - (c) Diversity: the ecosystem or habitat has a natural diversity of ecological units, ecosystems, species and physical features within an area. - (d) Ecological context of an area: the ecosystem or habitat: - (i) enhances connectivity or otherwise buffers representative, rare or diverse indigenous ecosystems and habitats; or - (ii) provides seasonal or core habitat for threatened indigenous species. - (e) Tangata whenua values: the ecosystem or habitat contains characteristics of special spiritual, historical or cultural significance to tangata whenua, identified in accordance with tikanga Maori.
+(a) Representativeness: the ecosystems or habitats that are typical and characteristic examples of the full range of the original or current natural diversity of ecosystem and habitat types, in a district or in the region, and:

+- (ii) are poorly represented in existing protected areas (less than about 20% legally protected). - (b) Rarity: the ecosystem or habitat has biological or physical features that are scarce or threatened in a local, regional or national context.
+This can include individual species, rare and distinctive biological communities and physical features that are unusual or rare. - (c) Diversity: the ecosystem or habitat has a natural diversity of ecological units, ecosystems, species and physical features within an area. - (d) Ecological context of an area: the ecosystem or habitat: - (i) enhances connectivity or otherwise buffers representative, rare or diverse indigenous ecosystems and habitats; or - (ii) provides seasonal or core habitat for protected or threatened indigenous species. - (d) Tangata whenua values: the ecosystem or habitat contains characteristics of special spiritual, historical or cultural significance to tangata whenua, identified in accordance with tikanga Maori.